Signs and Symptoms of Colon Cancer

 Your doctor may want to take a complete medical history to check for symptoms and risk factors, including your family history.
 As many as 1 in 5 people who develop colon cancer have other family members – especially parents, brothers and sisters, or children – who’ve had it.
 (Still, most colon cancers occur in people without a family history of it.)

 Having other colon problems can also increase risk.
 This includes pre-cancerous polyps, ulcerative colitis, Crohn’s disease, and hereditary syndromes such as familial adenomatous polyposis (FAP) or hereditary non-polyposis colon cancer (HNPCC), also known as Lynch syndrome.
 Having type 2 diabetes can also increase risk.

 As part of a physical exam, your doctor will carefully feel your abdomen and also examine the rest of your body.
 You might also get certain blood tests to help determine if you might have colon cancer.

 Your doctor may also recommend more tests, such as colonoscopy or an x-ray or CT scan of your colon.
-If colon cancer is strongly suspected, it is typically biopsied during a colonoscopy.
+If colon cancer is strongly suspected, a colonoscopy is typically done and any abnormal areas are biopsied.
 In a biopsy, the doctor removes small pieces of tissue with a special instrument passed through the scope.
 The biopsy samples are then looked at under a microscope for cancer cells.

 If you are diagnosed with colon cancer, treatment depends on how early it is found, but may include surgery, radiation, chemotherapy, and targeted therapies.
 It’s important for you to be able to talk frankly and openly with your doctor, and if you don’t understand something, to ask questions.
 Here is a list of questions to ask your doctor that you can take with you.